 Students with disabilities are still eligible to use accommodations in online courses, although the type of accommodations needed may be different than what is needed in a traditional classroom setting.
 Online classes offer flexibility that often works well for students with disabilities, however there are some unique considerations when thinking about taking a course online.

 Online Learning for Students with Disabilities is a complete guide to distance learning for students with disabilities.
 Learn how to work with disability services, employ assistive technology, evaluate online programs, and succeed in the virtual classroom.
+Distance Learning for Students with Disabilities provides an overview of distance learning as well as some potential benefits and challenges of this type of learning.

 At UT, many online courses are offered through University Extension: https://extension.utexas.edu/.
 SSD works with University Extension to review and approve accommodation requests.
 See below for information on how to receive accommodations for University Extension courses.